AiTechEye/smartshop/Readme.txt

 You can toogle it unlimited or limited if you have give or creative (unlimited will not take or add stuff to its inventory)

-The "All" button will lime your stock to the inventory or and the giveline, its on as default.
+The "All" button will limit your stock to the inventory or and the giveline, its on as default.

 It also works with pipeworks and aliveai